-The Audit Committee is composed of James B. C. Doak, Raffi Babikian, and Marc C. Henderson, all of whom are independent and financially literate in accordance with National Instrument 52-110 - Audit Committees.
+The Audit Committee is composed of Raffi Babikian, Marc C. Henderson and Martin Quick, all of whom are independent and financially literate in accordance with National Instrument 52-110 - Audit Committees.
 The following table describes the education and experience of each Audit Committee member that is relevant to the performance of his responsibilities as an Audit Committee member.

-Name of Audit Committee Member Relevant Experience and Qualifications James B. C. Doak Over 25 years of experience as an Economist and Chartered Financial Analyst Director of Cascades Inc., Purepoint Uranium Group Inc. and Eurocopter Canada Ltd. and a former Director of PetroKazakhstan Inc., Superior Propane Inc. and Spar Aerospace Inc. Held senior positions at ScotiaMcLeod Inc., First Marathon Securities Ltd. and McLeod Young Weir Ltd. Past President and Director of the Toronto Society of Financial Analysts B.A. in Economics from the University of Toronto Raffi Babikian Corporate finance advisor Vice President, Investment Banking at Dundee Securities Corp. from July 2007 to January 2010 M.B.A. from College des Ingénieurs Marc C. Henderson Over 20 years of experience in the resource industry President and Chief Executive Officer of Laramide Resources Ltd. Chartered Financial Analyst, B.A. in Economics from the University of Colorado
+Name of Audit Committee Member Relevant Experience and Qualifications Raffi Babikian Corporate finance advisor Vice President, Investment Banking at Dundee Securities Corp. from July 2007 to January 2010 M.B.A. from College des Ingénieurs Marc C. Henderson Over 20 years of experience in the resource industry President and Chief Executive Officer of Laramide Resources Ltd. Chartered Financial Analyst, B.A. in Economics from the University of Colorado - Over 47 years of experience as a senior engineer and manager in mining and exploration companies.
+Former President and Chief Executive Officer of Khan Former President and Chief Operating Officer of Power Resources Inc., a wholly- owned subsidiary of Cameco Corporation